modernistik/parse-stack/README.md

 Parse supports a three main types of relational associations.
 One type of relation is the `One-to-One` association.
 This is implemented through a specific column in Parse with a Pointer data type.
 This pointer column, contains a local value that refers to a different record in a separate Parse table.
 This association is implemented using the `:belongs_to` feature.
 The second association is of `One-to-Many`.
 This is implemented is in Parse as a Array type column that contains a list of of Parse pointer objects.
 It is recommended by Parse that this array does not exceed 100 items for performance reasons.
 This feature is implemented using the `:has_many` operation with the plural name of the local Parse class.
 The last association type is a Parse Relation.
 These can be used to implement a large `Many-to-Many` association without requiring an explicit intermediary Parse table or class.
 This feature is also implemented using the `:has_many` method but passing the option of `:relation`.

 #### Belongs To
+This association creates a one-to-one association with another Parse model.
+This association says that this class contains a foreign pointer column which references a different class.
 Utilizing the `belongs_to` method in defining a property in a Parse::Object subclass sets up an association between the local table and a foreign table.
 Specifying the `belongs_to` in the class, tells the framework that the Parse table contains a local column in its schema that has a reference to a record in a foreign table.
 The argument to `belongs_to` should be the singularized version of the foreign Parse::Object class. you should specify the foreign table as the snake_case singularized version of the foreign table class.
 It is important to note that the reverse relationship is not generated automatically.

 ```ruby
 class Author < Parse::Object